awjibon/partial-policy/README.md

 # Troubleshooting:
 **If the reward does not improve**

-First, try using a fixed initial position `p=[x,y,z]`, by inputting `init_pos_center: p`, and `init_pos_radii: 0`.
+- Try a smaller space for the initial position (by reducing `init_pos_radii`).
+- Increase `max_episode`, so that agent get more experienes to effectively learn from.

-Second, lower the input volume resolution.
+- Lower the input volume resolution.
 ROI size for the state is [32, 32, 32], which may not be large enough for the agent to decide the actions.
 Lowering the resolution while keeping the state-size same may help in this case.
 Gradually, train higher resolution agents like in different multi-scale approaches.